dragonstin/FCC-Product/README.md

-# FCC-Product_Landing_Page
+# FCC-Product
-Project made to FreeCodeCamp.com
+A project made to FreeCodeCamp.com to the Responsive Web Design Course.